 State/City Public Land

 There are no 14ers in any Colorado State Park land.
 Colorado State Parks all have their own land management systems, so check with each specific state park if you want to ride through, or camp in state parks.
-Dispersed camping will most likely not be available.
+Free dispersed camping will most likely not be available in State Parks.

 Rocky Mountain National Park is the only National Park in Colorado that has a 14er within its borders.
-In RMNP, the only access cyclists have is the same access granted to cars: paved roads and Old Fall River Road, a well-maintained gravel road.
+In RMNP, the only access cyclists have is the same access granted to cars: paved roads, as well as Old Fall River Road – a well-maintained gravel road.
 There are no Park trails that you may ride a bike on.